 Lauren Evans, Iain Naylor, David Rintoul, Lucy Sorell and Rachael Wake are associates at Addleshaw Goddard LLP.
 They round up the latest rulings.

 Updated to reflect an increase to award limits, including the basic and compensatory awards for unfair dismissal, effective from 6 April 2018.

-David Malamatenios is a partner and Sandra Martins, Krishna Santra and Colin Makin are senior associates at Colman Coyle Solicitors.
-They round up the latest rulings.
+David Malamatenios is a partner in the employment department at Colman Coyle Solicitors.
+He rounds up the latest rulings.